 Translational Molecular Medicine Research

-Translational Molecular Medicine is the development and translational application of transcriptomic, genomic, and epigenomic cancer biomarkers using NGS in tissue and body fluids.
-Also, we focus on DNA Damage Response (CDDR) as related to Drug Resistance and Immune Response.
+Translational Molecular Medicine is focused on translational application of transcriptomic, genomic, and epigenomic cancer biomarkers using Next Generation Sequencing in tissue and body fluids.
+Also, we focus on DNA Damage Response (CDDR) as related to Drug Resistance and Immune Responses.
 Our team translates promising therapeutics from bench to bedside treatment for solid tumors, particularly melanoma, breast cancer, GU cancer, GI tract cancers and brain tumors.

 Translational Molecular Medicine - Bio-Markers - Saint John's Cancer Institute Genetic Sequencing -Saint Johns Cancer Institute HTG Molecular Saint Johns Cancer Institute